I am a big advocate of the staycation and Norfolk is the ultimate destination for this.

 Morston is located in between Blakeney and Wells-next-the-Sea.

 How to get there

-It is just over a 2.5 hour from London and actually a similar distance from the midlands (2.5 hours from Nottingham for example).
+It is just over a 2.5 hour drive from London and actually a similar distance from the midlands (2.5 hours from Nottingham for example).
 Trains to Kings Lynn are just under two hours from London and then you can hop on the coast hopper bus to get along the length of the coast.
 This service is absolutely not 24 hours or even very regular, not in London anymore Toto, so do check the schedule.
 Driving would be recommended, as having a car in North Norfolk is definitely helpful.

 Where to eat